-The work will be carried out by Team Roundhouse Ltd of Kingsley and social distancing will be practiced throughout the work in accordance with Government guidelines.
-The roof project is being advised by Scott Architecture of Norley.
+The work was carried out by Team Roundhouse Ltd of Kingsley and the roof project was advised by Scott Architecture of Norley.

 More details on the funding of the projects

-The roof project is being partly funded by a grant of £37,530 from the FCC Communities Foundation and that will purchase the roof tiles and associated roofing materials.
+The roof project was partly funded by a grant of £37,530 from the FCC Communities Foundation and that purchased the roof tiles and associated roofing materials.

 The Foundation is a not-for-profit business that awards grants for community, conservation and heritage projects through the Landfill Communities Fund and since 1998 have awarded £200m to more than 7,000 projects which benefit people living within 10 miles of an FCC Environment landfill site. - for full Press Release please click here

-The Trustees are pleased to announce that they have been successful in obtaining a grant of £43,000 from The National Lottery Community Fund towards refurbishing the main Ladies and Accessible toilets together with support for the roof project.
-This refurbishment will bring the toilets up
+The Trustees obtained a grant of £43,000 from The National Lottery Community Fund towards refurbishing the main Ladies and Accessible toilets together with support for the roof project.
+This refurbishment has brought the toilets up

 to modern standards making them pleasant to use and fit for purpose for many years to come.